By Steven Gardner

 I attended and participated in three slams on Bainbridge and had a great time.
 I learned a lot from telling my story and hearing others.

 In mid 2014 Josh Farley, who has been hosting a monthly Quiz Night event in Manette for a few years, finally pinned me down and got me committed to hosting a night of our own.
 In October 2014 we hosted the first one with nine storytellers.
-The second one in December only had five, but that might have been closer to a better number.
-We’ll see as time goes on, because each event had its own strengths.
+The second one in December only had five, but it was around then that I began speaking with Sarah Jaffa at Kitsap Regional Library.
+We did one more at the Manette Saloon, but in March 2015 we launched at the Cloverleaf Sports Bar and Grill in East Bremerton with the backing of the library.
+Since then we’ve made subtle changes, but the basic formula is the same.

 So, why storytelling?
 I’ve been telling people for years that it’s probably one of the earliest forms of entertainment in the history of humans.
 Secondly, if the conspiracy theorists are correct and one day all the power shuts down, then much of our entertainment will be what we can do in person, like sing or dance around the campfire.
 Storytelling will also be a big part of the mix.